YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-Where C application code calling YottaDB functions will check the return code, and if it is not :code:`YDB_OK` access the intrinsic special variable `$zstatus`_ for more detailed information, Go application code calling YottaDB methods and functions will check the :code:`error` interface to determine whether it is :code:`nil`.
-If it is not, the code has a choice of examining the string which is the `$zstatus`_ for the error or accessing the numeric value.
+Where C application code calling YottaDB functions will check the return code, and if it is not :code:`YDB_OK` access the intrinsic special variable `$zstatus`_ for more detailed information (through the :code:`errstr` parameter in a multi-threaded application), Go application code calling YottaDB methods and functions will check the :code:`error` interface to determine whether it is :code:`nil`.
 This means that Go application code will never see a :code:`C.YDB_OK` return.

 The YottaDB Go :code:`error` interface has a structure and a method.